 - Try to record five to 10 seconds of each shot.

 - Much of what will make your video compelling happens through the video and audio editing process.
-What software you choose will depend on your particular production.
-The options include:
+What software you choose will depend on the particular production.
+Some options include:

-- Professional programs, such as Final Cut Pro or Adobe Premiere
+- Professional programs, such as Final Cut Pro X or Adobe Premiere Pro.

 - The desired length of a video depends on its purpose.
-For web-based video, the accepted industry standard length is one to three minutes.
+For web-based video, a good length is one to three minutes.

 - Edit the interview first.
-Edit out your questions from the interview—use just the responses.
+Edit out your questions from the interview.

 - Edit your B-roll over the interview.

-- Make sure you show the interview shot at least once during the video and include the person’s name and title the first time.
+- Make sure you show the interview shot at least once during the video and include the person’s name and title the first time with a lower third.

 - Don’t repeat shots.

-- Make sure to use nat sound from the B-roll, but be sure it doesn’t compete with the interview levels.
+- Make sure to use natural sound from the B-roll, but be sure it doesn’t compete with the interview audio levels.

 - If you plan to post your video online, be sure to provide captions and a transcript to make your video more accessible to all viewers.
 There are both free and paid services available for creating caption and transcript files for your videos.